Crate libceed[−][src]

 Examples of libCEED can be found in the libCEED GitHub repository under the

-examples/rust
+examples/rust folder.

 Development

-To develop libCEED, use cargo build
+To develop libCEED, use cargo build in the rust/ directory to install a

 local copy and build the bindings.
 If you need custom flags for the C

-project, we recommend using make configure
+project, we recommend using make configure to cache arguments.
+If you

-feature, then you’ll need to set LD_LIBRARY_PATH
+disable the static feature, then you’ll need to set LD_LIBRARY_PATH for

 doctests to be able to find it.
-You can do this in $CEED_DIR/lib
+You can do this in $CEED_DIR/lib and set

-workarounds will become unnecessary if this
+Note: the LD_LIBRARY_PATH workarounds will become unnecessary if this

 issue is resolved – it’s